-In 2013, Baylor’s pitching staff was third in the Big 12 in ERA at 2.76 under Sneed Newman’s leadership.
-She saw Canion earn first-team All-Big 12 honors and a second-team All-Central Region selection by the NFCA.
+In 2013, Baylor’s pitching staff was third in the Big 12 in ERA at 2.76 under Newman’s leadership.
+She saw Canion earn first team All-Big 12 honors and a second team All-Central Region selection by the NFCA.

-After the loss of Canion just 14 games into the 2012 season, Sneed Newman mentored a pitching staff that finished 22nd in the country with a 1.91 ERA behind the effort of Liz Paul (1.93) and Courtney Repka (1.97).
-Her coaching in conference play guided the staff to finish fourth in ERA in Big 12-only games and earning a trip to the NCAA Lafayette Regional.
+After the loss of Canion just 14 games into the 2012 season, Newman mentored a pitching staff that finished 22nd in the country with a 1.91 ERA behind the effort of Liz Paul (1.93) and Courtney Repka (1.97).
+Her coaching in conference play guided the staff to finish fourth in ERA in conference games and earning a trip to the NCAA Lafayette Regional.

-After winning the award three times as a student-athlete, Sneed Newman tutored her first All-American as a coach in 2011, as Canion earned second-team honors.
-Under Sneed Newman’s tutelage, Canion needed less than two seasons to become Baylor’s all-time strikeouts leader, while also already ranking in the top-5 of nearly every pitching category.
+After winning the award three times as a student-athlete, Newman tutored her first All-American as a coach in 2011, as Canion earned second team honors.
+Under Newman’s tutelage, Canion needed less than two seasons to become Baylor’s all-time strikeouts leader, while also ranking in the Top 5 of nearly every pitching category.
 As a staff, the pitchers combined for a 1.52 ERA, third-lowest in program history.
-After helping take the Lady Bears to their second trip to the WCWS, Sneed Newman was part of a staff that was named to the 2011 NFCA Division I Central Region Coaching Staff of the Year for the third time.
+After helping take the Lady Bears to their second trip to the WCWS, Newman was part of a staff that was named the 2011 NFCA Division I Central Region Coaching Staff of the Year for the third time.

-Lisa Ferguson was the ace of Sneed Newman’s staff, compiling a 26-8 record and a 1.99 ERA while earning All-Big 12 honors.
-Under Sneed Newman’s guidance, Ferguson became Baylor’s career leader in appearances, wins, saves and one of only three players to record over 600 career strikeouts.
+Lisa Ferguson was the ace of Newman’s staff, compiling a 26-8 record and a 1.99 ERA, while earning All-Big 12 honors.
+Under Newman’s guidance, Ferguson became Baylor’s career leader in appearances, wins, saves and left as one of only three players up to that point to record over 600 career strikeouts.

-Sneed Newman’s first season (2004) at Baylor saw her guide the Lady Bear pitchers to one of the most impressive seasons for a BU pitching staff in school history.
-Under her guidance, the Baylor pitchers established several new school records on their way to qualifying for the NCAA Softball Championships for the first time in school history.
+Newman’s first season (2004) at Baylor saw her guide the Lady Bear pitchers to one of the most impressive seasons for a BU pitching staff in school history.
+Under her guidance, the Baylor pitchers established several school records on their way to qualifying for the NCAA Tournament for the first time in school history.

 In 2004, her pitching staff earned numerous honors as Ferguson was named Big 12 Conference Pitcher of the Week following her no-hitter against Auburn, while Cristin Vitek was an all-conference selection as well as a finalist for USA Softball Player of the Year.

-Prior to coaching, Sneed Newman was a three-time first-team All-American, beginning her playing career at LSU under Moore.
+Prior to coaching, Newman was a three-time first team All-American, beginning her playing career at LSU under Moore.
 In those two years, she posted a 50-12 record in the circle with 482 strikeouts in just over 400 innings pitched.

-In 2002, Sneed Newman was named NCAA Woman of the Year for the state of Louisiana.
-Twice during her career, she was a finalist for USA Softball Player of the Year honors.
+In 2002, Newman was named NCAA Woman of the Year for the state of Louisiana.
+Twice during her career, she was a finalist for USA Softball Player of the Year.

-A native of Houston, Texas, Sneed Newman was a high school All-American at Cypress-Fair High School and was recently inducted into the school’s hall of fame.
-She holds SEC career records for wins, ERA, opponents' batting average (.147), shutouts, strikeouts and strikeouts per seven innings (9.82).
+A native of Houston, Texas, Newman was a high school All-American at Cypress-Fair High School and was inducted into the school’s hall of fame.
+She holds SEC career records for wins, ERA, opponent batting average (.147), shutouts, strikeouts and strikeouts per seven innings (9.82).

-The former Britni Sneed is married to Josh Newman and the couple have two sons, Bowen and Brooks.
+The former Britni Sneed married Josh Newman and the couple has two sons, Bowen and Brooks.